Human Trafficking

 1. Children under the age of 18 – lured into commercial sex.

-2. Children and adults induced to perform labour or service through force, fraud or coercion.
+2. Children and adults induced to perform labour or service through force, fraud, or coercion.

-The background of victims
+The background of the victims

 While there isn’t one face of a human trafficking victim, certain populations are more vulnerable, including runaway and homeless youth, children and youth in foster care/orphanages, individuals fleeing violence/war or natural disasters, individuals with a disability, and those who have suffered other types of abuse or exploitation in their lifetimes.